Stone tool: Pre-Mode I

-Grooved, cut and fractured animal bone fossils, made by using stone tools, were found in Dikika, Ethiopia near (200 yards) the remains of Selam, a young Australopithecus afarensis girl who lived about 3.3 million years ago.
+Grooved, cut, and fractured animal bone fossils, made by using stone tools, were found in Dikika, Ethiopia, near (200 yards) the remains of Selam, a young Australopithecus afarensis girl who lived about 3.3 million years ago.

 Mode I: The Oldowan Industry

 A typical Oldowan simple chopping-tool.
 This example is from the Duero Valley, Valladolid.

-The earliest stone tools in the era of genus Homo are Mode 1 tools, and come from what has been termed the Oldowan Industry, named after the type of site (many sites, actually) found in Olduvai Gorge, Tanzania, where they were discovered in large quantities.
+The earliest stone tools in the era of the genus Homo are Mode 1 tools, and come from what has been termed the Oldowan Industry, named after the type of site (many sites, actually) found in Olduvai Gorge, Tanzania, where they were discovered in large quantities.
 Oldowan tools were characterised by their simple construction, predominantly using core forms.
-These cores were river pebbles, or rocks similar to them, that had been struck by a spherical hammerstone to cause conchoidal fractures removing flakes from one surface, creating an edge and often a sharp tip.
-The blunt end is the proximal surface; the sharp, the distal.
+These cores were river pebbles, or similar rocks, that had been struck by a spherical hammerstone, causing conchoidal fractures, removing flakes from one surface, creating an edge, and often a sharp tip.
+The blunt end is the proximal surface; the sharp end is the distal.
 Oldowan is a percussion technology.
 Grasping the proximal surface, the hominid brought the distal surface down hard on an object he wished to detach or shatter, such as a bone or tuber.
-Experiments with modern humans found that all four Oldowan knapping techniques can be invented by knapping-naive participants, and that the resulting Oldowan tools were used by the experiment participants to access a money-baited box.
+Experiments with modern humans found that knapping-naive participants can invent all four Oldowan knapping techniques, and that the experiment participants used the resulting Oldowan tools to access a money-baited box.

 The earliest known Oldowan tools have been found at Nyayanga on the Homa Peninsula in Kenya and are dated to ~2.9 million years ago (Ma), as well as from the Gona and Ledi-Geraru sites in Ethiopia, dated from around 2.6 million years ago, during the Lower Palaeolithic.
 After this date, the Oldowan Industry subsequently spread throughout much of Africa, although archaeologists are currently unsure which Hominan species first developed them, with some speculating that it was Australopithecus garhi, and others believing that it was in fact Homo habilis.
 Homo habilis was the hominin who used the tools for most of the Oldowan in Africa, but at about 1.9–1.8 million years ago Homo erectus inherited them.
-The Industry flourished in southern and eastern Africa between 2.6 and 1.7 million years ago, but was also spread out of Africa and into Eurasia by travelling bands of H. erectus, who took it as far east as Java by 1.8 million years ago and Northern China by 1.6 million years ago.
+The industry flourished in southern and eastern Africa between 2.6 and 1.7 million years ago, but was also spread out of Africa and into Eurasia by travelling bands of H. erectus, who took it as far east as Java by 1.8 million years ago and Northern China by 1.6 million years ago.